cloanto.comProducts & ServicesSupport

 Section names are enclosed in square brackets, and must begin at the beginning of a line.

 Section and key names are case-insensitive.
-In consideration of possible future upgrades from INI to XML, authors of INI files may want to use consistent and case-exact section and key names, as if INI parsers were case-sensitive (XML parsers are case-sensitive).
+In consideration of possible future upgrades from INI to XML o JSON, authors of INI files may want to use consistent and case-exact section and key names, as if INI parsers were case-sensitive (XML and JSON parsers are case-sensitive).

 Section and key names cannot contain spacing characters.
 The key name is followed by an equal sign ("=", decimal code 61), optionally surrounded by spacing characters, which are ignored.